MYwavePSSD/InterviewQuestion-UI-UX/README.md

-# UI & UX coding test
+# UI & UX prototyping test

 Generate the UI prototype with the prototyping tools such as Figma, Adobe XD, Marvel or etc.